WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 some of these confusing[^alarms-in-alarm], but in the interest of reducing the cognitive overhead of switching between our documentation and CloudWatch, I've chosen to use these terms anyway.
-Others may be somewhat colloquial or casual jargon[^going-off], but they are commonly used in the field and other turns of phrase are much clumsier, so I've opted to use them as well.
+Others may be somewhat colloquial or casual jargon[^going-off], but I've opted to use them as well because they are commonly used in the field and alternative turns of phrase are much clumsier.

 [^alarms-in-alarm]:
     "Alarms in alarm" baffles me.
 I've made several editorial passes to this